-TEACHER IMPROVEMENT(TIP)/DEVELOPMENT PLAN (see page 80 for form)
+TEACHER IMPROVEMENT (TIP)/DEVELOPMENT PLAN (see page 80 for form)

-As required by Education Law 3012-c, all teachers who receive a composite rating of Ineffective, shall be required to develop a Teacher Improvement Plan (TIP) in collaboration with his/her supervisor and Lead Teacher/Peer Evaluator, if assigned.
+As required by New York State Education Law 3012-c, all teachers who receive a composite rating of Ineffective shall be required to develop a Teacher Improvement Plan (TIP) in collaboration with his/her supervisor and Lead Teacher/CIT Peer Reviewer, if assigned.
 A TIP shall be developed in consultation with the teacher and union representation shall be afforded at the teacher's request.
 A TIP is not a disciplinary action.
 At the end of a mutually agreed upon timeline, the teacher, administrator and mentor (if one has been assigned), and a union representative (if requested by the teacher) shall meet to assess the effectiveness of the TIP in assisting the teacher to achieve the goals set forth in the TIP.
 Based on the outcome of this assessment, the TIP shall be modified accordingly.
 Any teacher receiving consecutive APPR ratings of Ineffective shall be referred to the CIT Panel so that intervention services may be offered.

-Teachers who receive a composite rating of Developing shall receive a development plan, which includes the recommendation of a Mentor Teacher, where available, pursuant to the CIT Handbook.
+Teachers who receive a composite rating of Developing shall receive a Development Plan, which includes the recommendation of a Professional Support Mentor Teacher, when available, pursuant to the CIT Handbook.
 The Development Plan shall consist of targeted goal setting, recommended professional development designed to address any rubric domain for which the teacher received an ineffective or developing rating, and a timeframe for meeting the established goals.
-Teachers rated Ineffective shall have a more rigorous plan that is in compliance with the TIP form on page 80.

 The TIP/Development Plan should be developed any time after the composite score has been determined, but no later than the tenth (10th) day of the new school year.
-(If the composite scores are not determined by the first day of the school year, the TIP/Development Plan should be developed within ten days after receipt of the composite score.)
+If the composite scores are not determined by the first day of the school year, the TIP/Development Plan should be developed within ten days after receipt of the composite score.